Anywhere Festival: 2015

 The 2014 Anywhere Festival ran from 7 to 24 May across Brisbane, Mackay, Mount Isa and Cairns.

 2016

 The 2016 Anywhere Festival ran from 5 to 21 May 2016.

 2017

 The 2017 Anywhere Festival ran from 4 to 21 May 2017 across Brisbane with Sunshine Coast and Noosa becoming part of the festival.

 2018

-The 2018 Anywhere Festival ran for 18 days from 10-27 Mayacross Brisbane, Sunshine Coast and Noosa.
+The 2018 Anywhere Festival ran for 18 days from 10 to 27 Mayacross Brisbane, Sunshine Coast and Noosa.
 More than 500 artists and arts workers presented 370 diverse performances with cabaret, circus, comedy, drama, dance, poetry, music and site specific theatre all popping up in surprising places.